 In terms of home video games, the PC is the oldest gaming platform still in use today, having an established library of tens of thousands of games.
-While there were various different personal computer platforms in the past (from manufacturers like NEC, Apple, Hitachi, Fujitsu, Commodore, Sharp, and Microsoft), the modern PC is largely descended from the IBM PC, which originally released in 1981 for $1561 (nearly $4000 in 2013 dollars).
+While there were various different personal computer platforms in the past (from manufacturers like NEC, Apple, Hitachi, Fujitsu, Commodore, Sharp, and Microsoft), the modern PC is largely descended from the IBM PC, which originally released in 1981 for $1561 (over $4700 in 2021 dollars).

 The first electronic computers were created between the 1930s and the 1940s.
 The first binary computer was the Z1 Computer, created by the German inventor Konrad Zuse.
 Other electronic computers would be created throughout the time period, including the ENIAC and the Harvard Mark I. Many of the first computers were used during World War II by both factions and would be later used for scientific research.
 Early computers were large enough to fill a room, making them unusable for practical, personal use.
 Later it would be used by banks and large businesses for economic calculations.
 Companies like IBM have supplied many businesses with computers years before the personal computer.